Silent0Wings/RayCast-Renderer/README.md

 ## Theory Behind the Renderer

-Intersection Testing:
+### Intersection Testing

-The renderer solves the ray-triangle intersection problem:
+The renderer checks ray-triangle intersections by:

-1. Check if the ray intersects the plane of the triangle.
+1. Testing if the ray intersects the triangle’s plane.
-2. Confirm the intersection point lies inside the triangle bounds.
+2. Verifying the intersection point lies within the triangle.

-Color Mapping:
+### Color Mapping

-Each triangle is assigned a unique color.
-When a ray hits a triangle, the pixel corresponding to the ray is updated with the triangle’s color.
+Each triangle has a unique color.
+When hit by a ray, its color is assigned to the corresponding pixel.

 ## Search Algorithm Visualizations

-**All algorithms are applied on a weighted, undirected graph with randomized edge weights.  **

 ### Uninformed Search